 With pass rates coming in higher than the national average, there’s not much to complain about when it comes to Preston test centre.
 Don’t depend on statistics too much, though—success depends entirely on your skills and ability.

 It’s finally here—your practical test.
 Everything you’ve done in your driving lessons has worked towards this final moment—no pressure!
-Once you’ve figured out if you’re taking your instructor on your driving test, you’ve only got to:
+Once you’ve figured out if you’re taking your instructor on your driving test, you’ve only got to make sure you bring your provisional licence and get to Nelson 10 minutes early.
+The practical will then proceed with:

 If you’re a bit impatient, you’ll be pleased to hear that you get the results of your driving test as soon as you get back to Preston test centre.
-If you pass, you get a test pass certificate and you’ll hand in your provisional licence to send off for your new licence.
-If you fail, the examiner will give you a feedback sheet detailing your faults—you can use this to brush up on your weaker areas before you go in for another test.
+The examiner will give you a feedback sheet and additional verbal feedback.
+If you pass, they'll also give you a test pass certificate and ask you to hand in your provisional to send off for your new licence.

 While disheartening, failing your driving test doesn’t have to be the end of your driving journey.
 There’s only one thing you can do if you fail: try again.
 Get that feedback sheet ready and ask your instructor to test you on your weaker areas.

 Want us to book you in?
-We can get you another test as soon as two weeks later—after the 10 working day limit.
+PassMeFast can get you back behind the wheel in no time by fast-tracking your test.
 It couldn’t be any easier: just give us a call on 0333 123 4949 or contact us online.